xyproto/music_visualizer/README.md

 The idea is that this can be used on a Raspberry Pi in combination with a projector to light up the performer to the beats of the music.
 I have not tested it on a Raspberry Pi yet, but that is the plan.

-The default visualizer in `muviz` is based on both one of the visualizers from `music_visualizer` and also a [shader that I wrote](https://www.shadertoy.com/view/3slSRN):
+The default visualizer in `muviz` is based on both one of the visualizers from `music_visualizer` and also a [shader that I wrote](https://www.shadertoy.com/view/3slSRN).

+Screenshot of the default music visualizer:

 ![Screenshot](img/muviz_screenshot.jpg)